teddygroves/documentation/Data-Lake/README.md

 - Analytical Core
 - NGS lab

+the Data lake repo contains mutible diff projects repos

+the data-lake virtual machine reads, writes and processed to the data-lake.
+NGS data comming from the MiSeq that is processed and a result table is loaded into the DWH (you can also find a data-lake.png in this folder that will show you a diagram of the data-lake struktur)

+---
 When the data is put into the data-lake it is processed, before it also goes into the data warehouse. **control exactly what data gets processed and added to the DWH.
 I believe it it only NGS data comming from the MiSeq that is processed and a result table is loaded into the DWH.**
 (you can also find a data-lake.png in this folder that will show you a diagram of the data-lake struktur)**I think we need Thomas to identify the schema he has made for the DL and DWH etc that can then be linked**